instructor-ai/instructor/docs/tips/index.md

 # Tips for Structure Engineering in Python

+The intersection between language models and structured data is a hotbed of untapped potential.
+With function calling and instructor, a new paradigm has emerged, one that focuses on lightweight, flexible solutions for leveraging language models to produce structured data in Python.
+Whether you're defining complex relationships between entities or reusing components across different contexts, these tips are designed to align seamlessly with the instructor approach.

 ## Modular Chain of Thought

 This approach to "chain of thought" improves data quality but can have modular components rather than global CoT.